Warthunder-Open-Source-Foundation/.github/profile/README.md

-## A collection of free and open tools designed for the game War Thunder.
+## A collection of free, open-source tools designed for the game War Thunder.

 ### Contents